Pictured above: Artist Joshua Been of Salida, CO paints Independence Monument. Photo courtesy the artist.

 Colorado Canyons Association (CCA) fosters community stewardship, education and awareness of our National Conservation Lands with a focus on Dominguez-Escalante, Gunnison Gorge and McInnis Canyons National Conservation Areas (NCA’s) in western Colorado.
 CCA connects our community to local public lands by providing outdoor programs for over 3,000 students on land and river each year.
 Other award-winning work includes riparian restoration, citizen science, and interpretation in and around our three NCA’s.

-The 2019 CNM Plein Air Invitational call for entry is now open!
+The 2019 CNM Plein Air Invitational call for entry is now closed.
 This year’s event will run September 30th – October 6th.
 This year we have some BIG announcements and changes that will benefit the event for years to come.
-To submit your entry for consideration to participate in this show, click on the link below!

 The 2018 Colorado National Monument Plein Air Invitational is in the books.